nolanlab/scaffold/README.md

 1. **Choose a dataset**: use this drop-down to select a .scaffold file located in your current working directory
 2. **Choose a graph**: the result of a single SCAFFoLD analysis typically contain multiple maps, one for each input dataset.
 This dropdown allows you to select the map you want to visualize.
-3. **Nodes color**: use this dataset to color the nodes according to the expression of a specific marker, or with "Default" colors (unsupervised clusters:Blue, landmark populations:Red)
+3. **Nodes color**: use this dataset to color the nodes according to the expression of a specific marker, or with "Default" colors (unsupervised clusters:Blue, landmark populations:Red).
-4.
+4. **Color scaling**: select whether you want the color scale of the nodes to be calculated globally for the whole dataset, or locally for the currently visualized graph.
+5. **Nodes size**: select whether you want the size of the nodes to be proportional to the number of cells in each cluster.
+Presently the size scale is calculated across the entire dataset.
+6. **Display edges**: select whether you want to display all the edges in the graph, or only the highest scoring one for each cluster.
+Even you if you are displaying all the edges you can visualize the highest scoring one for an individual cluster by hovering the mouse over the node.